|Shivaji Maharaj ki JAY...!!!|

 We woke up by 7 AM and still weather was too cloudy.
 It was not raining constantly but the visibility was not more than 25-30 ft.
 We had tasty breakfast and then left the room by 9.30 AM.
 Today was Anant Chaturthi (Ganesh Visarjan day) hence hardly any tourists were on the fort.
 We decided to visit some other places which are on off-beat route and day trip tourist always ignore it (except Shivaji Maharaj Samadhi (Memorial) and Jagdishwar temple) due to lack of time.

 Our first destination was Kushavarta Lake and Mahadev temple.
-Route to this place is from Holi cha maal but there is a short cut route available.
-For short cut, take narrow path route which is opposite to Raigad fort entry ticket office.
-After 5-7 min walk, you can see ruined old temple on your right.
+The route to this place is from Holi cha maal but there is a shortcut route available.
+For a shortcut, take narrow path route which is opposite to Raigad fort entry ticket office.
+After 5-7 min walks, you can see the ruined old temple on your right.
 Lord Shiva’s idol is placed inside the temple as well as outside the temple.
 There is nice Lake named as Kushavarta Lake.
 You also see many ruined fortification on the route to Kushavarta Lake.
 It is supposed to be the houses on the fort.

 |Nandi outside Temple|